IgnacioArevalo/GettingAndCleaningData/CodeBook.md

 First, the data set is sorted by subject and by activity using "group by".
 Then, the average for each variable is calculated and the data set is summarised using "summarise each".

-Finally, the data set is written to a txt.file using "write.table"
+Finally, the data set is written to a *.txt file using "write.table"

 The values given in the table correspond to the average value for each variable, subject and activity